 In addition to the 2009 KCSWDM, the City has prepared flow control and water quality applications maps that depict the types of treatment standards that apply in different areas of the City.
 For instance, in frequently flooded areas, more stringent flow control standards are required from new developments.
-The entire City is subject to fairly stringent flow control standards in order to protect small streams from erosion (Level 2 flow control) and prevent flooding (Level 3 flow control).
-Stormwater management techniques to meet these standards include BMPs such as stormwater detention ponds, vaults, infiltration facilities, and low impact development features such as bioretention.

-Areas that discharge to phosphorus-sensitive lakes require additional water quality controls and considerations.
+Likewise, areas that discharge to phosphorus-sensitive lakes require additional water quality controls and considerations.
 The flow control and water quality applications maps are shown in Figures 4-3 and 4-4.